 Students who have used up or nearly depleted the entirety of their Post-9/11 GI Bill benefits will be able to apply to the Department of Veterans Affairs for extended time and financial assistance.
 This extension will pay eligible students up to nine additional months of benefits or a maximum lump sum of $30,000.

-The Forever GI Bill STEM extension solves a problem for student veterans in STEM education where traditionally it takes more than 4 years to complete a STEM degree and veterans had to accumulate to debt in order to complete a fifth year.
+The Forever GI Bill STEM extension solves a problem for student veterans in STEM education.
+Student veterans accumulated debt in order to complete the fifth year of their degree, whereas, most traditional undergraduate degrees require four years.
 STEM degrees generally take 144 credits or more to complete which is an average of 18 credit hours each semester versus the standard 15 credit hours for full time students.
 Many student veterans willing to take 18 credit hours per semester still had difficulty completing a STEM degree within four years because they were not granted priority registration for classes at their institution.
 Now, for those who qualify, many of these problems will be a thing of the past.

 STEM Scholarship Eligibility Requirements:

 - Veterans of Fry Scholars applying for assistance and

 - Have or will soon exhaust entitlement of Post-9/11 GI Bill program within 180 days of applying for the benefits; and

 - Enrolled in a program of education leading to a post-secondary degree that, in accordance with the guidelines of the applicable regional or national accrediting agency, requires more than the standard 128 semester (or 192 quarter) credit hours for completion in a standard, undergraduate college degree in:

 - Agriculture science program or a natural resources science program;

 - Computer and information science and support services;